 Camp Chef Pellet Grill Auger Not Turning

-If you have a Camp Chef pellet grill and you will get the turning issue.
+If you have a Camp Chef pellet grill and getting the Auger turning issue.
 So why are Camp Chef Pellet Grill’s problems causing this?
 You must have worked very hard to learn and understand it.

 The most common reason why the pellet grill auger jam is that the pellets are left in the hopper for a long time.
-And some grillers don’t take out or clean the pellets for more than a week because of their laziness.
+Some grillers don’t take out or clean the pellets for more than a week because of their laziness.

 If there is moisture in the hopper, that moisture will enter the pellets and the pellets become moist even if they are not cleaned for a long time.
 When you start the pellet for re-use the auger gets jammed even more problematic.